openvax/neoantigen-vaccine-pipeline/README.md

 --configfile=/inputs/idh1_config.yaml
 ```

 This should create the final results as well as many intermediate files in the output directory.
+To print the pipeline commands without running the pipeline (a dry run), execute the above `docker run` command with the additional argument `--dry-run`.

 If you want to poke around in the image to execute tools manually or inspect versions:
 ```